 I had a follow-up appointment the next week, and I got a pamphlet that said ‘lung cancer.’

 It took me a while to put everything together because I thought the only way you could get lung cancer was if you smoked.
 I had never smoked, and it didn’t make sense to me at all.

 How did you break the news to your loved ones?

 I had a family text thread going on.
 I was keeping them updated.
 Once it was confirmed, I sent a text to that thread.
-It consisted of siblings, cousins, and aunts and uncles and everyone.
+It consisted of siblings, cousins, aunts and uncles, and everyone.